 Further reductions in energy use may be realized as the research team experiments with new lighting technologies and plant productivity, van Iersel said.

-This marriage of data and new technologies will be key to reducing global energy demands in greenhouses, office building, schools, hospitals and homes, Watson said.
+This marriage of data and new technologies will be key to reducing global energy demands in greenhouses, office buildings, schools, hospitals and homes, Watson said.

 “U.S. energy efficiency increases by about 2% a year, and that’s been fairly consistent,” he said.
 “That’s about the growth rate for increases in energy use for all of our new devices.
 So if we could get our energy efficiency growth up to something like 3% per annum we would gradually reduce our energy requirements.
 The long-term goal should be to generate less energy and still do everything we need to do because we’re more efficient.”